virtualheart/LMS-V2/README.md

 We are using to CodeIgniter 4 Framework

-first time need to be run composer🪗(install composer from offical <a href="https://getcomposer.org/">site</a>)
+- first time need to be run composer🪗(install composer from offical <a href="https://getcomposer.org/">site</a>)

         composer update

+- config(Edit, Like DataBase, ENVIRONMENT) .env file,in your favorite editer

 Library management system version-1 avaliable <a href="https://github.com/virtualheart/LMS">here </a>
  (V1 based on core PHP)
 <br>

  <b>Thanks</b>

  Template by 🙏 Start Bootstrap - <a href="https://startbootstrap.com/theme/sb-admin-2/">SB Admin 2</a>.